barbajs/barba/source/features/community/index.md

 layout: components/features/feature
 ---

-barba.js started as weekend side-project, and thanks the community it is now widely used by agencies and individuals.
+barba.js started as a weekend side-project, and thanks to the community it is now widely used by agencies and individuals.

 Used by Google, New York Times and many more.